 The thighs can be one of the most challenging areas of the body to tone through diet and exercise.
-This is particularly true for individuals with sagging thigh skin due to age or significant weight loss.
 The thigh lift is a surgical procedure in which excess skin and sometimes fat are removed from the thighs to create a smoother, firm thigh appearance.
 Through thoughtful consultations with his patients in Hudson Valley, NY, Dr. Rubinstein makes it a priority to understand each patient’s specific goals and desires for thigh lift surgery.

 The thigh lift can be performed on its own though it is often combined with other procedures like liposuction and other body lifts.
 Liposuction alone may be an option for patients with excess fat and no excess skin.

 Thigh Lift- The Procedure